slcs-jsc/mptrac/docs/manual/diabatic_transport.md

 QNT_NAME[0] = zeta
 ```

-Finally, if the advection is coupled with parameterisations such as the covnection parameterisation, the following control parameter must be added:
+Finally, if the advection is coupled with parameterisations such as the convection parameterisation, the following control parameter must be added:

 ```
 CPL_ZETA_PRESS_MODULES = 1